TaygaHoshi/tt-project/Lists/List of Two Handed Weapons.md

 	+ Range: 15 meters
 	+ This attack's precision rolls are made against Evasion.
 	+ Receives a -1 penalty to precision rolls against targets within 5 meters.
 	+ Deals 14 damage.
+Potency bonus to damage is doubled for this attack.
 	+ Hits two adjacent targets within range.
 + (Prepared) (Projectile) Half-drawn Shot
+	+ Ignores weapon precision.
 	+ Deals 14 damage.
-	+ Ignores weapon precision.
+Potency bonus to damage is doubled for this attack.
 	+ Choose a target.
 	+ Shoot this target next time they move into or out of a radius of 5 meters.